open/close all folders

-- Also subverted in GTA IV - at one point, early in the game, the bad guys torch Roman's taxi business and his Hove Beach apartment, meaning you have to relocate.
+- Also subverted in Grand Theft Auto IV - at one point, early in the game, the bad guys torch Roman's taxi business and his Hove Beach apartment, meaning you have to relocate.
 These buildings are never restored and stay off-limits to you throughout the rest of the game.

-- In some Zelda games, it is possible to return to a room where you broke all the jars or pots, only to have had more jars or pots replace them.
+- In some The Legend of Zelda games, it is possible to return to a room where you broke all the jars or pots, only to have had more jars or pots replace them.
 Even if there is no one there to do so.

 - In The Legend of Zelda: Skyward Sword, a boss destroys the dungeon it's located in.
 After the fight and subsequent event, Link is immediately informed that said dungeon is completely repaired.

 - Xenoblade: Played straight for Colony 9, after the Mechon attack there.
 Averted for Colony 6; it only gets rebuilt during an ongoing sidequest that lasts 'till the endgame.

 - In Earth Defense Force 2017, feel free to raze the city to the ground with your explosive weapons (or let the aliens do it), it will be good as new for the next mission.
 Except for late in the game when the it's reduced to ruins by the plot.